rshammz/color-flipper/README.md

-# 🎨 Random Color Generator
+# 🎨 Color Flipper

-Get creative with this Random Color Generator! 🌈
+Get creative with Color Flipper! 🌈

 Instantly discover vibrant colors at the click of a button.
 Perfect for designers, developers, and anyone in need of fresh color inspiration.
 Use the provided hexadecimal code in your projects or simply brighten your day.